So Carl, tell us about how and why you got involved in Refereeing?

 What is your best memory of Refereeing?

-It be when you pick up a match ball and lead the 2 teams out with your colleagues at Wembley, an extremely proud moment that does make the hairs on your neck stand up.
+It has to be when you pick up a match ball and lead the 2 teams out with your colleagues at Wembley, an extremely proud moment that does make the hairs on your neck stand up.

 What are your goals in the sport?